 (6) In the absence, for any reason, of the Chairman and a person appointed to act in the place and during the absence of the Chairman from a meeting of WorkCover WA’s governing body, the Chairman’s appointed deputy may attend the meeting and while so attending has all the powers, authorities, functions, and duties of the Chairman.

-[Section 95 inserted by No. 42 of 2004 s.
+[Section 95 inserted: No. 42 of 2004 s.
 82.]

 96. Term of office of governing body’s nominee members